adambard/learnxinyminutes-docs/tcsh.html.markdown

 # Read tcsh manual page
 man tcsh

+# --- Executing a script ------------------------------------------------------
+# Read and execute commands - in the current process - from a file.
+# Because we execute it in the current process any change that made will affect
+# the our current shell's environment.
+This is useful when we changes our
+# ~/.tcshrc; by giving `source ~/.tcshrc' it reloads the configuration file.

+echo "echo Hello World; set new_variable = 1" > script.csh
+source script.csh
+echo $new_variable

+# Another method to run a script but in separated process, is by using
+# the shebang

+echo "#\!/bin/tcsh -f\necho Hello World" > script.csh
+chmod +x script.csh
+./script.csh

+# Another method to run a script is by using it as parameter of tcsh

+echo "echo Hello World" > script.csh
+tcsh -f script.csh

+# or without creating the file, just passing the commands as parameter

+tcsh -f -c "echo Hello World"

+# Of course we can use back-quotes as already explained
+`echo "echo Hello World"`

+# or using the braces but only inside '@', 'if' or 'while' expressions
+@ x = { echo "Hello, World" }

 # --- Variables ---------------------------------------------------------------
 # The shell maintains a list of variables, each of which has as value a list of